 Blood groups are complex chemical systems found on the surface of blood cells.
 The two main blood group systems in transfusion practice are the ABO system and the Rh(D) type.
 Identification of the correct blood group is important to prevent reaction following transfusion.

 Within the ABO system, people can be one of four groups - O, A, B or AB, while in the Rh(D) system they can be either Rh(D) positive or Rh(D) negative.
 Each system is inherited independently of the other.
 As a result, there are eight main blood groups.

-Play an online game of blood transfusions on the Nobel Prize website to learn more about blood typing and transfusions.
+Play an online game of blood transfusions (external link) on the Nobel Prize website to learn more about blood typing and transfusions.

-Also see Resources for teachers for learning aids to use in the classroom to educate students about blood.
+Also see the Education section for learning aids to use in the classroom to educate students about blood.

 O is for Extra Ordinary Leaflet (pdf, 776 KB)